 Long before three African American women registered the twitter handle, #BlackLivesMatter, and started sending out tweets that helped to mobilize the spontaneous outrage against the impunity that followed the killings of unarmed black people by police officers and by vigilante in the US, there was always a rich history of resistance against criminal justice oppression by people of African descent and their allies.

-In a lecture given at the University of Auckland, Professor Onwubiko Agozino attempts to demonstrates the theory of Martin Luther King Jr. that injustice anywhere is a threat to justice everywhere.
+In a lecture given at the University of Auckland, Professor Onwubiko Agozino attempts to demonstrate the theory of Martin Luther King Jr. that injustice anywhere is a threat to justice everywhere.
 By treating Black Lives as if they do not Matter, the lives of human beings everywhere are threatened and so all should rally in support of Black Lives in the interest of humanity.

 Onwubiko Agozino is a Professor of Sociology and African Studies at Virginia Polytechnic Institute and State University.
 He is an expert in the decolonization of social sciences and is the author of Counter-Colonial Criminology: A Critique of Imperialist Reason.